OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_get.md

 This method supports the `$expand` and `$select` [OData query parameters](../concepts/optional-query-parameters.md) to customize the response.

 You can use the [`$expand` query string parameter](../concepts/optional-query-parameters.md) to include the children of an item in the same call as retrieving the metadata of an item if the item has a **children** relationship.

-You also can use the `includeDeletedItems` query parameter to return deleted items as well.
-However, this is only valid when targeting a [DriveItem](../resources/driveitem.md) by ID, and otherwise will be ignored.
-This is only available on OneDrive Personal.
+You also can use the `includeDeletedItems` query parameter to return deleted items.
+This query parameter is only valid when targeting a [DriveItem](../resources/driveitem.md) by ID, and otherwise will be ignored.
+This is currently only supported on OneDrive Personal.

 ## Optional request headers